 The Annual report on 2012 activities of the OECD Working Group on Bribery is available at http://www.oecd.org/daf/anti-bribery/AntiBriberyAnnRep2012.pdf

 The Middle East Investor Relations (IR) Society was founded in July 2008 as a non-profit organization for the sharing of best practices among IR professionals, who are focused on providing clear, consistent and timely information to the regional and international investment community.
 They believe that as the capital markets of the Middle East continue to grow and develop, IR professionals will play an increasingly critical role in ensuring the very highest standards of disclosure and transparency at the firms they represent.

-The Middle East Investor Relations Society is holding the 4th Annual Conference and Awards Ceremony in Abu Dhabi on 29th November 2012.
-The event will bring together key capital market participants including regional regulators and exchanges, senior management of listed companies, buy and sell side representatives, private companies, family offices and firms, advisors and international IR Societies and related entities.
+The Middle East Investor Relations Society is holding the 7th Annual Conference and Awards Ceremony in Dubai on 16th September 2015.
+The event will bring together key capital market participants including regional regulators and exchanges, senior management of listed companies, buy and sell side representatives, private companies, family offices and firms, advisors, international IR Societies and related entities.

 UNICEF (the United Nations Children’s Fund), the UN Global Compact and Save the Children have together developed a set of global Principles to provide guidance to companies on how they can support children’s rights.
 The Children’s Rights and Business Principles (the Principles) are the first comprehensive set of principles to influence companies on the full range of actions they can take in the workplace, marketplace and community to respect and support children’s rights.